MarioS271/271pack/README.md

 # 271pack
 ### This minecraft resource pack was created by me using [vanillatweaks](https://vanillatweaks.net/picker/resource-packs/) and [HighContrastExtended](https://www.planetminecraft.com/texture-pack/high-contrast-extended/).
+Also, some stuff is self-made.

 Features:
   - 3D Blocks, Items and more